 The Company has taken long term borrowing [debentures] and rate of interest is fixed in the form of IRR which is payable in the form of Debenture Redemption Premium.
 Short term loans are demand loans from related parties which are interest free.
-Therefore, there are no interest rate risks, since neither the carrying amount processing and the company which are interest rates.
+Therefore, there are no interest rate risks, since neither the carrying amount nor the future cash flows will fluctuate because of change in market interest rates.